Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: A deterministic algorithm for DUAL

-It is now interesting to focus our attention on the following fact.
-By the proof of Theorem~\ref{theo:tempo_esecuzione_algoritmo_hitting-property}, the leaves of the recursion tree of the procedure \textsc{\DetNewTrAlg}, which are candidate to certify the existence of a new transversal of $\G$, are $O(\InputSize^{2 O(\log \InputSize)})$, but in principle there could be an exponential number of new minimal transversals of $\G$ \Wrt $\H$.
+It is now interesting to focus on the following fact.
+By the proof of \cref{theo:tempo_esecuzione_algoritmo_hitting-property} (see the extended technical report~\cite{Gottlob_Malizia:DUAL_arXiv}), the leaves of the recursion tree of procedure \textsc{\DetNewTrAlg}, which are candidate to certify the existence of a new transversal of $\G$, are $O(\InputSize^{2 O(\log \InputSize)})$, but in principle there could be an exponential number of new minimal transversals of $\G$ \Wrt $\H$.
 For example, let us consider the class of pairs of hypergraphs ${\{\tuple{\G_i,\H_i}\}}_{i\geq 1}$, defined as follows: $V_i=\{x_1,y_1,\dots,x_i,y_i\}$, $\G_i=\{\{x_j,y_j\}\mid 1\leq j\leq i\}$, and $\H_i=\{\{x_1,\dots,x_i\},\{y_1,\dots,y_i\}\}$.
-For every $i\geq 1$, the hypergraphs $\G_i$ and $\H_i$ satisfy the intersection property, $|\G_i|=i$, $|\H_i|=2$, and the number of minimal transversals of $\G_i$ missing in $\H_i$ is $\Theta(2^i)$.
+For every $i\geq 1$, hypergraphs $\G_i$ and $\H_i$ satisfy the intersection property, $|\G_i|=i$, $|\H_i|=2$, and the number of minimal transversals of $\G_i$ missing in $\H_i$ is $\Theta(2^i)$.
 So, it is not possible that each leaf of the recursion tree of \textsc{\DetNewTrAlg} identifies a unique new minimal transversal of $\G$.
 For this reason we want to know what new transversals of $\G$ are identified by \textsc{\DetNewTrAlg} when it answers \valtrue.

 \begin{theorem} Let $\G$ and $\H$ be two hypergraphs.
-If \textsc{\DetNewTrAlg}$(\emptyassign)$ answers \valtrue, then the witness $\sigma$ on which the procedure has answered \valtrue at the end of its recursion is coherent with a new \emph{minimal} transversal of $\G$ \Wrt $\H$. \end{theorem} \begin{proof} Since $\sigma$ is an assignment passing the test of Condition~\eqref{eq:witnessing_condition} of Lemma~\ref{lemma:witnessing_condition}, by the very same lemma $\sigma$ must be coherent with a new transversal of $\G$, say, $\wt{T}$.
+If \textsc{\DetNewTrAlg}$(\emptyassign)$ answers \valtrue, then the witness $\sigma$ on which the procedure has answered \valtrue at the end of its recursion is coherent with a new \emph{minimal} transversal of $\G$ \Wrt $\H$. \end{theorem} \begin{proof} Since $\sigma$ is a witness, $\sigma$ must be coherent with a new transversal $\wt{T}$ of $\G$.
 Let us assume by contradiction that $\sigma$ is not coherent with any minimal one, and let $\wh{T}$ be any new minimal transversal \emph{strictly} contained in $\wt{T}$.

 Let $(\pi^0,\pi^1,\dots,\pi^k)$ be the sequence of the assignments successively considered by the stack of the recursive calls of \textsc{\DetNewTrAlg} resulting in the construction of the witness $\sigma$, where $\pi^0=\emptyassign=\assign{\emptyset,\emptyset}$, $\pi^k=\sigma$, and $\pi^i=\assign{\In^i,\Ex^i}$ for all $0\leq i\leq k$.